macdhuibh/DjangoKit/README.md

 I forked it here in an attempt to get it up and running on my Lion box with Python2.7 and Django 1.3+.

 DjangoKit is a framework that will take a Django application, and turn it into a stand-alone MacOS application with a local database and media files.
-It started as more of a thought experiment than an effort at producing a real application, but I have it working, and you can package perfectly usable stand-alone applications with it.

 ##Develpoment Environment Setup